St James Park Fan Guide

 Thatchers Cider Big Bank

-The Tracks Suzuki St James Road Terrace is for away fans only and located at the opposite end to the Big Bank.
+The Progressive St James Road Terrace is for away fans only and located at the opposite end to the Big Bank.
 It holds just over 1,000 away supporters and is sometimes split between home and away fans for higher profile matches where a low attendances allows for a split, though this is rare.

 Image